Miami Girls Trip: Where to Stay, Play, and Eat

 We stayed at the gorgeous Nobu hotel which is connected to the Eden Roc hotel property.
 The hotel is quintessential Miami.
 Think modern lines, lots of white and marble.
 The service was top notch from the moment we checked in.
 I told them we were celebrating my sister’s birthday and they pulled out all the stops.
 From complimentary champagne in our room to champagne while we were at the spa.
 Lets just say we were on a champagne campaign this whole trip.
 Our room had the most breathtaking view of the ocean and the pools.
 Waking up to this view was heaven.

 After we checked into our room, we headed to the Eden Roc spa for massages.
-We booked our Spa treatments when we booked our room and were pleasantly surprised that we were going to be there during Spa week.
-This allowed us to get big savings on great spa.
-We spent an afternoon at the spa and I got the best massages.
+We booked our spa treatments when we booked our room and were pleasantly surprised to hear we were going to be there during Spa Week.
+This allowed us to get big savings on a great spa.
+We spent an afternoon at the spa and I got the best massage.
 I wish I could have kidnapped my massage therapist and bring him back to Dallas with me.